Rahintel: Golden Age

 In 1983, Pedro Bonilla sold the TV station to Grupo Financiero Universal, controlled at the time by Leonel Almonte, who would expand the plant and their television programming, along with Milton Peláez, who launched offers to several shows on Color Visión.
 The episode of the "war of the ballots" had begun.

 At the time, Rahintel won this "war" and managed to move several famous and competitive programs to the channel, having also included cartoons and anime like Force Five, Candy Candy, Thundercats, among others.

 In the late 80s, Grupo Financiero Universal collapsed and several of their acquired artists and shows left the channel.
 However, Rahintel continued broadcasting normally, still airing animated shows with good ratings.
+Leonel Almonte's financial scandal caused 42,000 people to lose their savings.

 Decline, reboost and shutdown

 In the early 90s, a program called "Sabadíssimo" was created and was led by José Guillermo Sued but was later removed from the schedule.
 Telenovelas like Mari Amor and shows like Mission: Impossible, Tarzan, MacGyver, Freddy's Nightmares and other popular shows like Nubeluz were also transmitted.
+On September 10, 1994, it lost its affiliate Canal 7 Cibao per a presidential decree, joining TV13, violating Law 903 from 1978.
+The new law only made Rahintel's originating station (channel 7 in Santo Domingo) and relay stations (channels 7 and 11 in Santiago and 70 in Navisa) valid.

 By the very end of the decade, Rahintel in decline.
 Still, ratings surprisingly increased with reruns of Candy Candy, and managed to obtain the rights to broadcast Tigres de Licey and Leones del Escogido matches for the 1998-1999 Dominican baseball season.
 These two teams came to compete for the championship that season and all occurrences of that final series were transmitted by channel 7.
 However, despite the transmission of the matches gave them an increase in ratings, their fate was sealed.
 After 40 years of operations, Rahintel silently shuts down in April 1999.
 The frequency was sold for a sum of $15.000.000 to Grupo Mercasid, who, in October, launched a new channel, Antena Latina.